 The Reason I stress that machine polishing car paint is better and more effective is that machines provide speed which assists in breaking down compounds and polishes which aids in restoring car paint as fast as possible to the highest possible shine.

-- Car Detailing use fillers or in many cases three in one compounds which contain some abrasive, some polish and polymer sealers.
+- Car Detailing use fillers or in many cases three in one compound which contains some abrasive, some polish and polymer sealers.

 - Paint correction a single stage pass